Our rating(4.4/5)

 Zeller Australia is steadily maturing with more payment features in the EFTPOS package.

-Zeller Terminal is an attractive EFTPOS machine linked with an online account for fast transfers.
+Zeller Terminal 1 and 2 are attractive EFTPOS machines linked with an online account for fast transfers.
 It’s a strong competitor to Square, with lower rates and a more focused offering.

-• Cons: Terminal not cheap.
-Monthly SIM fee.
+• Cons: Monthly SIM fee.
 Not yet integrated with ecommerce or all POS systems.

 • Buy if: You want the most complete, commitment-free EFTPOS package with a low, fixed rate.